pat-erl/1dv608-programming-project/README.md

 ### By Patrik Erlandsson WP14

-* Public [server-link](http://www.yr.no) for the application.
+* Public [server-link](http://strengthlogger.uphero.com/) for the application.

-* Description
-A simple log-system for storing training-results.
+A simple logging-system for strength-training.
+Created in PHP.